geschafftcloud/paperwindow/README.md

 ### Back-end usage
 The `Makefile` should serve as a template for usage of Paperwindow.
 Keep in mind that Paperwindow does do automatic scaling, but fullscreen apps sometimes have strange behavior with this.

+#### SSL
+Check `run1080p-ssl` in the `Makefile` for the base command for SSL.
+The certificate to use should be named `cert.pem` and placed in the current working directory (symlinks should also work).

 ### Front-end
 By default, Paperwindow serves the Xpra HTML5 client.
 However, you can always connect your own external modified client to it.